-We welcome you to join us on Wednesday, August 16th, 2017 at 7pm in the Tower 2 Multi-Purpose Room to discuss the book “Hillbilly Elegy” by J.D.
-Vance.
+We welcome you to join us in on Wednesday, January 19th, 2022 at 7pm via Zoom to discuss the book “The Premonition” by Michael Lewis.
 This is an open event for the residents & their guests who would like to join us.

 Sound interesting?
-If so, start reading and join us on August 16th at 7pm in the Tower 2 Multi-Purpose Room.
+If so, start reading and join us on Jan 19th at 7pm via Zoom.
 We hope to see you there!

 This year we are honoring the legacies of Steve Kuykendall and Paul Kennard, two gentlemen who were amongst the first residents of West Ocean.
 Their dedication to our community helped build the West Ocean Association we have today.

 Steve Kuykendall was the West Ocean Board Treasurer for 10 ½ years.
 As a proud veteran, Steve was a founding board member of Fisher House Southern California Inc. which provides free, temporary lodging for veterans and their military families while a loved one is in the hospital.
 Under Steve’s leadership and determination the Fisher House VA-Long Beach was built.
 Like other Fisher House locations this house is a “home away from home”.

 To help make this house truly a “home away from home” we are asking for donations of $25 gift cards.
 These gift cards will help Fisher House VA-Long Beach buy things they need and provide opportunities for their guests to get out and take a break.